 All the Config?

-Now you have some specific config files and a way to load the correct file before your tests run, the last part is to create some scripts within your
+You now have a way to load the correct files before your tests run, the last step is to create some scripts within your